-For handheld telephoto shooting, image stabilization can be a huge advantage in getting consistently sharp shots.
-Optical stabilizers built into telephoto lenses often come with auto panning detection, or have manually switchable static and panning modes.
-When panning horizontally, stabilization is only applied in the vertical plane.
+If you're embarking on handheld telephoto shooting, image stabilization can be a huge help for getting consistently sharp shots.
+The optical stabilizers that built into telephoto lenses often come with auto panning detection, or give you the option of manually switchable static and panning modes.
+The latter means that when panning horizontally, stabilization is only applied in the vertical plane.

-For cameras that feature sensor-shift stabilization, optical stabilization is less important and is often omitted in the design of compatible lenses.
-Even so, it’s sometimes included for telephoto lenses, where the optical and in-camera stabilization systems can work in tandem delivering even more stabilization than either system would on its own.
+If you're using a camera that features sensor-shift stabilization, optical stabilization is less important and many manufacturers will omit it in the design of lenses compatible with these cameras.
+However, some will allow the optical and in-camera stabilization systems to work in tandem, delivering even more stabilization than either system would on its own.

-For full-frame cameras, the most budget-friendly option is usually a 70-300mm telephoto zoom with a variable aperture rating, typically shrinking from about f/4 at the widest focal length to f/5.6 as you extend through the zoom range.
-The combination of focal lengths and aperture enables manufacturers to squeeze a powerful and versatile zoom range into a fairly compact and lightweight package, with a keen selling price.
+For full-frame cameras, the most budget-friendly telephoto lens is usually a 70-300mm telephoto zoom with a variable aperture rating, typically going from f/4 to f/5.6 throughout the zoom range.
+This type of lens can generally be squeezed into a very compact body, making them more portable than similar optics,

 The next step up for full-frame cameras is a 70-200mm lens.
-It might seem strange that a more expensive class of lens has less powerful telephoto reach, but the main advantage here is generally a faster aperture rating of f/2.8 or f/4, which remains constant throughout the zoom range.
-The physical length of the lens also usually remains fixed at any zoom setting but they’re rather larger than 70-300mm lenses.
-70-200mm f/2.8 telephoto zooms can be much heavier and pricier, as the diameter of optical elements towards the front of the needs to be a lot bigger.
+It might seem strange that a more expensive class of lens has less powerful telephoto reach, but the main advantage here is that these lenses will generally have a faster aperture rating of f/2.8 or f/4, and it will remain constant throughout the entire zoom range.
+These lenses are favoured by professionals, and so unsurprisingly, 70-200mm f/2.8 telephoto zooms can be much pricier.
+They're often heavier too, as the diameter of optical elements towards the front of the lens needs to be a lot bigger.
 You don't get the zoom range of a cheaper telephoto lens, but you do get a big jump in image quality and low-light performance, and better separation between your subject and its background, thanks to the wider lens apertures.

 Lenses are designed to match the size of the camera's sensor, so they are either 'full frame' lenses or 'APS-C' lenses.